By Elin Enrooth

 Additionally, users will receive different results depending on if they type or voice their searches.
 This means that optimizing your site for a traditional search won’t look the same as optimizing your site for a voice search.

 The goal is to rank in the top three search results in order to be discoverable by voice searchers.

 Include Long-Tail Keywords In Your Business Description Use local phrases that are unique to your town.
 For four years, I lived in Columbia, Missouri.
 To outsiders, it’s Columbia.
 But to the townies and 50,000 Mizzou students that live there, it is Como.
 Small businesses can use this to their advantage, because townies will probably conduct searches using the term “Como” instead of “Columbia, Missouri”.

 Voice assistants rely on information they can find around the internet about your business.
 Make sure that all of your business information on your Google Busines Profile matches your website.
 It’s also important to make sure that all information fields are filled out.
 For example, if you own a pizza delivery service and are open until 2 a.m. but don’t have your hours listed, then a searcher looking for “pizza places open past midnight” won’t discover your business.

 Unfortunately for small businesses, spam, duplicate listings, and fake business locations can interfere with a business’s ability to rank higher in Google Search results.

-In early 2019, Google started allowing users to submit a complaint form when they find a listing that they believe is the result of fraudulent activity.
+In early 2019, Google started allowing users to submit a complaint form when they find a profile that they believe is the result of fraudulent activity.
 The Business Redressal Complaint form is intended for reporting fraudulent activity relating to the name, phone number, or URL.

 Through Google, others are allowed to make changes to your business information.
-It’s important to keep this in mind and to check on your listing every so often to make sure that no incorrect changes have been made.
+It’s important to keep this in mind and to check on your profile every so often to make sure that no incorrect changes have been made.